home-assistant/home-assistant.io/source/_integrations/tuya.markdown

   - '@zlinoliver'
   - '@METISU'
   - '@tsutsuku'
+  - '@frenck'
 ha_platforms:
+  - binary_sensor
+  - camera
   - climate
+  - cover
   - fan
+  - humidifier
   - light
+  - number
   - scene
+  - select
+  - sensor
+  - siren
   - switch
+  - vacuum
 ---

-The Tuya integration allows integrating all Powered by Tuya devices you have added to the Tuya Smart and Tuya Smart Life apps.
-This integration is officially maintained by Tuya.
+The Tuya integration integrates all Powered by Tuya devices you have added to the Tuya Smart and Tuya Smart Life apps.
+Tuya officially maintains this integration.

-## Supported platforms

-- **Climate**: air conditioner, heater, thermostat.
-- **Fan**: fan, air purifier, humidifier, dehumidifier.
-- **Light**: light, light strip, ambient light, light string, humidifier's light, ceiling light.
-- **Scene**: smart scene.
-- **Switch**: switch, socket, power strip, smart kettle, breaker, pet water feeder, air purifier, diffuser.
+All Home Assistant platforms are supported by the Tuya integration, except the lock and remote platform.

 ## Configuration of the Tuya IoT Platform

 ### Prerequisites

-- Your devices need to first be added in the [Tuya Smart or Smart Life app](https://developer.tuya.com/en/docs/iot/tuya-smart-app-smart-life-app-advantages?id=K989rqa49rluq#title-1-Download).
+- Your devices need first to be added in the [Tuya Smart or Smart Life app](https://developer.tuya.com/en/docs/iot/tuya-smart-app-smart-life-app-advantages?id=K989rqa49rluq#title-1-Download).
 - You will also need to create an account in the [Tuya IoT Platform](https://iot.tuya.com/).
-This is a separate account to the one you made for the app.
+This is a separate account from the one you made for the app.
 You cannot log in with your app's credentials.

 ### Create a project